santiagoejm/React_CurrencyConverter/README.md

 The _Styling_ was developed with plain **CSS**, and it's fairly simple.
 The focus of the project was the functionality of the components.

+The prefix "https://cors-anywhere.herokuapp.com" were placed before the exchangerates API string, to avoid any *mixed content error* on this simple app, and that way proxying requests to these site via another server.

 ## Current Functionality

 - Easily visualize the value of one currency relative to another, currently the API provide 168 different currency rates.